Its Official De Beers

-De Beers the world’s largest natural diamond producer is now manufacturing machine-made diamonds through an offshoot Company Element Six.
-Up to now Element Six had been a world leader in diamond synthesis for industrial purposes only, but they have now moved into producing lab-grown diamonds for the De Beers jewellery division.
+De Beers, the world's largest natural diamond producer, is now manufacturing machine-made diamonds through an offshoot, Company Element Six.
+Up to now, Element Six has been a world leader in diamond synthesis for industrial purposes only.
+Still, they have moved into producing lab-grown diamonds for the De Beers jewellery division.

-De Beers Company’s executive vice-president of corporate affairs, David Prager, and Sally Morrison who are heading up the lab-grown fashion jewellery brand say;
+De Beers Company's executive vice-president of corporate affairs, David Prager, and Sally Morrison, who is heading up the lab-grown fashion jewellery brand, say;

-“We regularly look at various developments in the jewellery sector and over the past 18 months we undertook extensive research to gain a deep understanding of consumer views and perceptions of lab-grown diamonds.”
+"We regularly look at developments in the jewellery sector, and over the past 18 months, we undertook extensive research to gain a deep understanding of consumer views and perceptions of lab-grown diamonds."

 They go on to elaborate;

 "This research revealed that consumers do see a place for lab-grown diamonds in jewellery, but that they see them as fun products that belong in fashion jewellery, and that they feel their pricing should reflect this"